Jack Maple

-Jack Maple (September 23, 1952 – August 4, 2001) was a New York City Transit officer and remembered for holding the first newly created position of deputy police commissioner for operations and crime control strategies, succeeded by Ed Norris.
+Jack Maple (September 23, 1952 – August 4, 2001) was a New York City Transit officer who is remembered for holding the first newly created position of deputy police commissioner for operations and crime control strategies, succeeded by Ed Norris.
 He created the CompStat methodology of crime fighting and law enforcement strategy, co-authored the book The Crime Fighter, and inspired the television series The District.

 Early life and education

 John Edward Maple was born in 1952 and grew up in Richmond Hill, New York on the corner of Forest Park at 108th Street and Park Lane South.

 He attended Brooklyn Technical High School for four years and followed the Aeronautical Engineering major.
 He worked odd jobs during the day and earned his high school diploma equivalence at night.

 Career

 Maple became a transit police officer, during a time when the position was considered one of the most dangerous jobs in New York.
 Maple rose from an undercover detective patrolling Times Square and the 42nd Street station at Eighth Avenue to the rank of Lieutenant in the New York City Transit Police.